ivzap/CSCE-435-Project1/Report.md

           arr[i] >= arr[i+1] >= arr[i+2] >= ... >= arr[n-1]
         - The list is then sorted using a merge function
 - Sample Sort: Hayden O'Keefe
-    - Divide and conquer algorithm that utilizes quick sort.
-However, unlike quick sort where it choses a pivot to be used to compare with elements of array sample sort has numerous pivots that are determined by the amount of processors that are being utilized.
+    - Sample sort follows a similar guideline to the divide and conquer algorithm quick sort.
+The sorting algorithm is not divide and conquer, however, unlike quick sort where it choses a pivot to be used to compare with elements of array sample sort has numerous pivots that are determined by the amount of processors that are being utilized.
 The amount of processors determine how the array will be sectioned off into buckets.
 Where once the processors has there corresponding buckets it can individually sort there array.
 - Merge Sort: Grant Martinez
     - Divide and conquer algorithm that sorts recursively sorts smaller arrays until it reaches a size of 1.
 Then using comparisions it merges the arrays back together to produce a sorted array.
 - Radix Sort: Ivan Zaplatar